 - Blend in.
 A funeral isn’t the time and place to make a fashion statement.

 - If in doubt, dress smart.
 When you just don’t know what to wear to a funeral, it’s best to wear smart, dark-coloured clothes (the kind you might wear to a job interview).

 What to wear to a funeral: Ideas for women

 For women’s funeral attire, it’s best to stick to modest clothes and simple accessories.

-A smart suit or dress is often a good choice.
-It doesn’t have to be black, either.
+A smart suit or a simple black dress is often a good choice when attending a funeral.
+It doesn’t necessarily have to be black, though.
 Dark colours like navy blue or burgundy also work well.

 If you wear a dress or skirt, check the hemline isn’t too short.
 It’s also worth making sure your top isn’t too low-cut.